Ground-Based Astronomical Instrumentation Development in the United States: A White Paper on the Challenges Faced by the US Community: Building a Modern Optical Instrument

 \subsection{How much money is required?}

 A new instrument for an 8~m class telescope costs of order \$10M to \$100M, including labor, depending significantly on the complexity of the instrument.
 An instrument like SCORPIO\cite{2018SPIE10702E..0IR}, a broadband optical/near-IR long-slit spectrograph being developed for Gemini-South, will fall near the lower end of that range.
 The Prime Focus Spectrograph (PFS)\cite{2016ASPC..507..387T} for the Subaru Telescope, a highly multi-plexed optical/near-IR fiber spectrograph is pushing the upper end of this range.

-Cost also depends on who builds the instrument.
-Those built in government labs with their higher overheads will cost more, sometimes significantly more, than instruments built by universities.
-Compare for example the cost of the SDSS imaging camera\cite{1998AJ....116.3040G}, built by Princeton University for roughly \$20M in 1998 dollars, to the LSST imaging camera\cite{2009AAS...21346019G} being built by the Department of Energy today for $\sim$\$150M (the final cost is to be determined).
-The LSST camera cost is substantially higher than the inflation/complexity adjusted cost of the SDSS camera, which would cost roughly \$50M today.
-This difference speaks to what is a significant benefit in building instruments at universities, where lower overhead and greater efficiency lead to much lower cost compared to government labs and commercial industry.

-Of course, we should be careful not to be too critical of the government labs when it comes to cost.
-Certainly there is a tipping point, beyond which projects are too large and/or complex for small university groups, at which point the size and often superior facilities of the government labs, as well as the permanent staff, are necessary to carry out the work.

-But this does beg the question, what if the university groups could be scaled up a bit?
+For the US 30~m class telescopes, current rough order of magnitude estimates range from \$30M to \$100M.